HOW TO PAY YOUR TUITION FEES AS A PROSPECTIVE UK STUDENT

 1. FORM-A METHOD

-Form-A is an application form for payment transactions, specifically designed by the Central Bank of Nigeria (CBN).
-It provides customers with a convenient way to make payments for various services, including school fees, technical fees, airline tickets, PTA, and BTA.
-This form is particularly useful for online transactions that involve foreign currencies.
+Form-A is a payment application created by the Central Bank of Nigeria (CBN).
+It allows customers to process foreign exchange payments for services such as school fees, technical fees, airline tickets, PTA, and BTA.

 In the past, using the Form-A method of payment was one of the most cost-effective ways to pay tuition fees from Nigeria.
-Before June 15, 2023, the official CBN exchange rate, ranging from ₦520 – ₦580 to οΏ‘1, was used to calculate the required payment.
-However, after this date, the CBN rate ceased to exist.
-As a result, students intending to use Form-A for tuition fees now have to rely on the prevailing market rate as at the time of payment, which currently exceeds ₦1,000 for οΏ‘1 as at the time of writing this article.
+Before June 15, 2023, the official CBN exchange rate, ranging from ₦520 to ₦580 to £1, was used to calculate the required payment.

 To apply for Form-A, you can obtain the necessary document from any major bank in Nigeria.
 Each bank may have its own specific policies regarding the acquisition of the form, which can be obtained by visiting a bank branch or checking the bank’s website.